 A string function that replaces a substring within a string.

-replaces a substring with another substring.
-It identifies the substring to be replaced by location and length, and replaces it with substring
+STUFF replaces a substring with another substring.
+It identifies the substring to be replaced by location and length, and replaces it with substring.

 This function provides compatibility with Transact-SQL implementations.

-The following example shows a single-character substitution, turning KING into KONG:
+The following example shows a single-character substitution, turning BOLT into BELT:

 The following examples replace an 8-character substring (Kentucky) with a longer 12-character substring and a shorter 2-character substring: